George Jennings (American football)

-George Albert Jennings (1872 – September 30, 1918) was an American football coach and physician.
+George Albert Jennings (1872 – September 30, 1918) was an American college football coach, athletic administrator, and physician.
 He served as the head football coach at his alma mater, Bucknell University, from 1897 to 1898, compiling a record of 7–7–4.

-Jennings played football at Bucknell, where he was a member of the Kappa Sigma fraternity.
+Jennings played football at Bucknell, where he was a member of Kappa Sigma fraternity.
 After graduating, he played two seasons with the Duquesne Country and Athletic Club of Pittsburgh.
 He earned a medical degree from Baltimore Medical College in 1902 and, at the time of his death, served as an athletic director for the Burlington Public Schools in Burlington, New Jersey.